New Knoxville, Ohio: Businesses and churches

 New Knoxville is home to the First Church of New Knoxville [Non-Denominational] and to New Knoxville Methodist Church (formerly Salem Methodist).

 Hoge Lumber is one of the largest businesses and employers in New Knoxville.
 Hoge Lumber is the world's largest producer of wood bowling lanes and has manufactured upward of 100,000 wood lanes.

 Crown Equipment Corporation with its international headquarters and a manufacturing facility in nearby New Bremen has a motor manufacturing facility at New Knoxville and hangars their corporate jets at Auglaize County Neil Armstrong Airport at New Knoxville.

 The Way International is a religious organization founded by Victor Paul Wierwille.
 It was founded on October 3, 1942, the year Wierwille began his Vesper Chimes radio program, a.k.a. the Chimes Hour Youth Caravan in nearby Van Wert.
 The Way International's headquarters, located about 2 mi southwest of the New Knoxville village center, was formerly the Wierwille family farm.

 The Auglaize County Neil Armstrong Airport is one of Ohio’s finest county airports.
 The airport features a lighted 5650 x 100 foot runway, suitable to all types of aircraft including corporate jets.

 Education

-The New Knoxville Local Schools system consists of a high school, middle school, and elementary school.
+The New Knoxville Local Schools system consists of a high school (New Knoxville High School), middle school, and elementary school.
 New Knoxville has a public library, a branch of the Auglaize County Public Library.